The Sorbie tartan was formally registered with the "Scottish Tartans Authority" on 20th August 2004.

 'Sorbie Crest' and 'History'

 This company like a number (mostly based in the USA) prey on people by putting together bogus histories on families and produce fake coats of arms.
 They also sell various memorabilia and souvenirs such as Sorbie Mugs, T-Shirts, Key Chains and other items.
-The history given on the Sorbie name falsely states we are an off-shot from the English 'Sowerby' family which is incorrect as we are a totally separate.
+The history given on the Sorbie name falsely states we are an off-shoot from the English 'Sowerby' family which is incorrect as we are a totally separate.
 A lot of other detail on their ‘Sorbie’ page looks uncannily like information on our own Sorbie website which you are now browsing.
 Do not be taken in by these peddlers of fake family trinkets and souvenirs.

 One of the most misunderstood concepts of American family history and genealogy research is the European coat-of arms.
 "The College of Arms “Frequently asked Questions” page on their website http://www.college-of-arms.gov.uk/resources/faqs states the following: